What I Learned as a Vegan in Sri Lanka: Food Culture

 Throughout the whole of my 3 months, I ate in a touristy restaurant once, and I can honestly say it was my only bad food experience in Sri Lanka.

 A Beautiful Culture With Plentiful Vegan Food

 Would I go back to Sri Lanka?
 In a heartbeat.

-Once you move away from the crowds there is so much more to Sri Lanka than meets the eye.
-The culture is beautifully intricate and vegan the food is plentiful if you’re looking in the right places.
-Just go with the local flow and pack some loose fitting trousers.
+Once you move away from the crowds, there is so much more to Sri Lanka than meets the eye.
+The culture is beautifully intricate, and the vegan food is plentiful if you’re looking in the right places.
+Just go with the local flow and pack some loose-fitting trousers.